dyllandry/logseq/pages/Message Queue Project.md

 	  :LOGBOOK:
 	  CLOCK: [2021-12-09 Thu 19:57:53]--[2021-12-09 Thu 19:57:53] =>  00:00:00
 	  :END:
-	- LATER investigate benefits of using CloudWatch with -
+	- LATER investigate benefits of using CloudWatch with SMQ -